chazzka/clanekcathedral/clanek.md

 The semi-supervised learning in this context is a type of learning where we only have a part of the data labeled, and are interested in detecting, whether the data observed later fits in our label or not.

 #### Novelty detection
 Novelty detection is a semi-supervised learning paradigm, where training data is not polluted by outliers and we are interested in detecting whether a new observation is an outlier.
 In this context an outlier is also called a novelty.

+Scikit's platform offer us two algorithms for novelty detection.
+The OneClass SVM algorithm and the Local Outlier Factor algorithm.
+Let us

 #### OneClass SVM
 tady vysvětli jak funuguje